germal/OpenCVB/README.md

 The objective is to solve many small computer vision problems and do so in a way that enables any of the solutions to be reused.
 The result is a toolkit for solving ever bigger and more difficult problems.
-The philosophy behind this approach is that human vision is built on many trivially different approaches.
-Only the combined effort of many small operations produces understanding.
+The philosophy behind this approach is that human vision is built on many seemingly trivial approaches working together.
+The combined effort of many small operations is what produces understanding.

 OpenCVB is targeting only cameras that produce depth and color and have an IMU to detect gravity and motion.
 These newer cameras have prompted a review of